rhodijn/toc/README.md

 * Download all files.
 * Create empty folders named `log`, `temp` and `xml` in the root directory.
-* Rename the file `.env.example` to `.env` and submit your personal values inside the quotes:
+* Rename the file `.env.example` to `.env` and submit your credentials inside the quotes:
 ```
 API_URL=""
 API_KEY=""